ofqwx/form/README.md

 ## Playground

-[Here](https://codesandbox.io/s/serene-curie-rk56v) you can take a look and play with a real implementation.
-You can also use it to find bugs and report it to me :).
+[Here](https://codesandbox.io/s/serene-curie-rk56v) you can check out a real implementation.
+If you find any bugs, feel free to report them :).

 ## API

 ### **Form**

-`<Form />` component wraps your form and handle the state of it.
+`<Form />` component wraps your form and handles the state of it.

 **Props**